asianatech/interview/README.md

 - Implement API authentication

 Notes:
 - Before coding, initialize a git repo in your project directory.
-Push your code here using <yourname> branch.
+Create a new branch using your name as the branch name and push it here.